r-barnes/grid_engine/README.md

 Notes
 =====
 The hexagonal data is stored in a 2D rectangular grid which is internally mapped to a hexagonal space.
 This mapping shifts columns with odd x-coordinates down a half-cell with respect to columns with even x-coordinates.
 The user should not normally need to worry about this.

+The file **generators/plotter.py** contains code for plotting the generated neighbourhoods in order to verify their correctness.

 Author
 ======